 An offset works by only charging interest on the net balance in your home loan, being the loan balance minus the amount in the redraw offset facility.
 To illustrate, you have $10,000 in your savings account, and you owe $400,000 in your mortgage, the interest on your home loan will be calculated on $390,000.
 In other words, the money you have in your offset is deducted from the balance of your home loan - assuming you have a 100% offset.

-Your monthly repayments will still be the same, but more of it will go towards paying off the principal of your home loan rather than in interest.
+Your monthly repayments will still be the same, but more of it will go towards paying off the principal of your home loan rather than the interest.
 An offset account helps you pay off your mortgage quicker with less interest, while having the ability to access the money you have in your account.

-An offset account can help you to pay off your home loan faster.
+An offset can help you to pay off your home loan faster.
 This works whether you’re an investor or a home buyer.

-Since an offset account is an everyday transactional account, it is very easy to withdraw money as you need it.
+Since an offset is an everyday transactional account, it is very easy to withdraw money as you need it.
 You can ask your employer if they can put your salary into your account or redraw offset facility.

 Tags: buying property | redraw offset facility

-Calculate how much time and interest you could save on your home loan with a redraw offset facility using our handy mortgage offset calculator.
+Calculate how much time and interest you could save on your home loan with a redraw offset facility using our handy offset calculator.